Western Weekender: 2008 collapse and 2009 revival

 The Western Weekender newspaper collapsed in 2008.
 It was widely reported that the collapse of the Sydney Spirit National Basketball Team was the cause of the newspaper's demise.
 Both were owned by the same company.
 The paper fell into receivership and published for what appeared to be the final time in January 2009.
 Two months later, The Western Weekender was revived under new ownership - Media View Pty Ltd. Troy Dodds was appointed as its new Editor, the first in a raft of changes to the publication.

 During The Western Weekender's hiatus, a new publication titled The Weekly View launched, featuring many of The Western Weekender's staff and much of its content base.
 It was discontinued upon The Western Weekender's revival in March 2009.

 The Western Weekender was purchased by Western Sydney Publishing Group in October 2015.

 Expansion

 At different times, The Western Weekender has published various sister publications, including the Inner City Weekender, Blue Mountains Record and Newcastle Post.

 It has also expanded into digital offerings, with a full service news website and a strong social media presence.

 In November 2020, a new sister publication, Parra News, was launched.
 The newspaper covers the Parramatta and Cumberland regions.

+Western Sydney Publishing Group also runs the Blue Mountains Record and Bradfield Bulletin digital news sites.